mithunkumar07/helm-based-app-deployment/README.md

-# Nginx Helm Chart
+# Application Helm Chart

-A Helm chart for deploying Nginx with production-ready configurations including health checks, resource limits, and rolling updates.
+A Helm chart for deploying containerized applications with production-ready configurations including health checks, resource limits, and rolling updates.

 ## Overview

-This Helm chart deploys Nginx as a scalable web server with the following features:
+This Helm chart deploys any containerized application as a scalable service with the following features:
 - Configurable replica count
 - Health probes (startup, readiness, liveness)
 - Resource requests and limits